-At IIT, I am a team leader at the Learning and Interaction group of the Advanced Robotics department, working together with Dr. Sylvain Calinon.
-We develop machine learning algorithms and apply them to robots like the compliant humanoid robot COMAN, the iCub humanoid robot, the Barrett WAM arm manipulator robot, and the Fujitsu HOAP-2 small humanoid robot.
-This is my page at IIT.
+At IIT, I was leading the Learning and Interaction Lab of the Advanced Robotics department.
+We continue to develop machine learning algorithms and apply them to robots like the compliant humanoid robot COMAN, the iCub humanoid robot, the Barrett WAM arm manipulator robot, and the Fujitsu HOAP-2 small humanoid robot.
+This was my page at IIT.

-I have had the chance to collaborate with many excellent researchers in robotics and machine learning, including Prof. Dragomir N. Nenchev from Tokyo City University, Assoc.
+I have had the chance to collaborate with many excellent researchers in robotics and machine learning, including Dr. Sylvain Calinon and Dr. Nikos Tsagarakis from IIT, Prof. Dragomir N. Nenchev from Tokyo City University, Assoc.
 Prof. Gennady Agre from Bulgarian Academy of Sciences, and Dr. Barkan Ugurlu from Toyota Technological Institute.
 I am deeply grateful to my university lecturer Assoc.
 Prof. Maria Nisheva, for inspiring me to pursue studies in artificial intelligence.

 In addition to my scientific research, I have more than 7 years of working experience.
 In 2008, I worked at Google Japan for 3 months as a software engineer in the Search Quality team.
 I created a prototype of a new search query categorization system (which I called Google Genus) using machine learning algorithms.

 Thanks for visiting my website, I wish you pleasant surfing!